 Since this story was originally published, several people have pointed out that the location of this hike has become crowded with hikers who have made a mess of the place.
 We’ve removed direct references to where it is. – Ed.

-About 15 years ago I went on my very first overnight backpacking trip.
+About 20 years ago I went on my very first overnight backpacking trip.
 It was also my very first solo backpacking trip.
 I was in my early 20s and to that point had very little camping experience.
-But I lived right next door to Big Sur, I’d been reading a shitload of Edward Abbey, and I was in a jobless period with almost nothing to my name but a staggering amount of free time.
+But I lived right next door to Big Sur, I’d been reading a ton of Edward Abbey, and I was in a jobless period with almost nothing to my name but a staggering amount of free time.

 I also didn’t have any gear.
-I spent an afternoon shopping at a nearby Army/Navy surplus store, wandering amid aisles of helmets, knives, and those weird ninety-degree angle flashlights that soldiers used to carry.
-There was an actual mountaineering store in my town, and I knew it would have far better camp gear, but I was on a very fixed income (six months of saving while slaving away at the San Luis Obispo Jiffy Lube) so the Army/Navy store would have to do.
+I spent an afternoon shopping at a nearby Army/Navy surplus store, wandering amid aisles of helmets, knives, and those ninety-degree angle flashlights that soldiers used to carry.
+There was an actual mountaineering store in my town, and I knew it would have far better camp gear, but I was on a very fixed budget (six months of saving while slaving away at the San Luis Obispo Jiffy Lube) so the Army/Navy store would have to do.
 I picked up an ancient Jansport external frame backpack and a heavy cotton sleeping bag.
 My roommate had an enormous car-camping tent, and not knowing any better, I borrowed that.

 This was before the internet existed as we know it, and sure, I could have researched proper backpacking gear in a book, but ole’ Abbey always just threw a can of beans and a hunk of salt pork in a canvas bag and didn’t give a damn about what anything weighed.
 I figured a tent, a sleeping roll, and some food and water was all a man needed to sleep outside.